Are you looking for the most insanely technical Devon Smillie BMX videos?

 This video with Devon from FlyBikes and Tip Plus was released to celebrate Tip Plus becoming a distributor of FlyBikes products in the United States.

 With Devon being a Fly rider in the United States, this only makes sense and this video is a great way to celebrate.

 Devon goes to work at skateparks and even has a couple of skateboarding clips in here!

-Seeing Devon combining his amazing manual and grind lines with some quarter pipe tricks is really awesome and just shows that he is a very well-rounded rider.
+Seeing Devon combining his amazing manual and grind lines with some quarter pipe tricks is awesome and just shows that he is a well-rounded rider.

 The bar air to t-bog catch but with a back seat grab was particularly awesome.

-4Down1Up was a video competition that took place in 2015 with four different teams of riders with Devon Smillie and Matt Roe as well as filmer Peter Adam being one of the teams.
+4Down1Up was a video competition that took place in 2015 with four teams of riders with Devon Smillie and Matt Roe and filmer Peter Adam being one of the teams.

 The video has a nice concept in it being set in the future with Devon and Matt and old men when they seemingly go back in time after seeing a skatepark.

 The video begins and we see how the two make a great team of riders as well as how well Peter does both filming and editing.